-Once we have chosen items that suit us, coordinating outfits becomes relatively simple.
+Once we have chosen items that suit us, matching outfits becomes relatively simple.
 We can treat this as a game of combinations; we just need to try them on ourselves, practice, and experiment with different matching methods.
-Once we find the fun in it, we will naturally try more and create our own style language.
+Once we find joy in it, we will naturally try more and create our own style language.

 How to choose clothes

-Visually, a piece of clothing includes elements such as color, silhouette, material, and pattern (provided that the clothing has a pattern, it also includes the subtle patterns formed by the fabric's weave).
-Here are specific suggestions for choosing items; it is important to note that what I express is a general tendency, and there may be differences when applied to individuals.
+Visually, a piece of clothing includes elements such as color, silhouette, material, and pattern (provided that the clothing has a pattern, it also includes the subtle patterns formed by the fabric itself).
+The following are specific suggestions for choosing items.
+It is important to note that what I express is a general tendency, and there may be differences when applied to individuals.

 1. Color selection

 Consider your skin tone: Our natural skin tone reflects our own color, thus presenting a relationship of color matching with clothing.
 Some skin tones exhibit warm tones, while others show cool tones.
-A very simple method to help us judge is to wear a white shirt; if the skin looks good in a warm, creamy white, then the skin tone is likely warm; if it looks good in a very pure bleached white, then the skin tone is likely cool.
+A very simple method can help us judge: wearing a white shirt, if the skin looks good in a warm, creamy white, then the skin tone is likely warm; if it looks good in a very pure bleached white, then the skin tone is likely cool.

-Warm-toned skin pairs well with clothing in red, orange, and yellow as base colors, while cool-toned skin pairs well with clothing in blue, green, and purple as base colors, creating a harmonious color relationship.
-However, if the need for image and style requires wearing contrasting colors, it can also be reversed; warm-toned skin can wear warm-toned blues, greens, and purples, while cool-toned skin can wear cool-toned reds and yellows.
+Warm-toned skin pairs well with clothing in red, orange, and yellow as base colors, while cool-toned skin pairs well with clothing in blue, green, and purple as base colors, which creates a harmonious color relationship.
+However, if the need for image and style requires wearing contrasting colors, it can also be reversed: warm-toned skin can wear warm-toned blues, greens, and purples; cool-toned skin can wear cool-toned reds and yellows.

-Color is a very professional area that requires specialized learning, but ordinary people can distinguish which colors make them look good and which colors may make them appear dull by trying on different colored clothing and observing carefully.
+Color is a very professional field that requires specialized learning, but ordinary people can distinguish which colors make them look vibrant and which colors may make them appear dull by trying on different colored clothing and observing carefully.

 Consider mood and occasion: Colors can convey different emotions and messages.
 For example, dark clothing tends to convey formality and professionalism, while bright colors appear more lively and friendly.
 For instance, in hospitals, we often see combinations of white and green; white represents cleanliness and purity, with nurses being called "angels in white," while green brings hope.
 These two colors are classic combinations commonly used in hospitals.